 Overall, the GR III is a bigger upgrade over the GR II than the GR II was over the GR.
 It’s slightly smaller, has better image quality and expanded capabilities, and has simplified controls with the addition of a touch screen.
 But it still stays true to most of the things about the GR range that have made it such a popular choice for street photographers and as incognito cameras for travel photographers.

 I’ve been shooting with it since was released, and I’ve been very impressed in most respects.
 In one important aspect, however, it has fallen short–focusing in low light.
 Ricoh has recently issued a firmware update to address that, and so far it’s working better for me.
-So if you’re still using the original firmware, make sure to update to at least V1.10 (you can find it here.
+So if you’re still using the original firmware, make sure to update to at least V1.10 (you can find it here).

-I’m posting these here in case they’re useful to anyone wanting to get a look at some high-resolution photos that have been taken with the GR III under real-world shooting conditions.
+I’m posting these photos here in case they’re useful to anyone wanting to get a look at some high-resolution photos that have been taken with the GR III under real-world shooting conditions.
 I’ve tried to include a range of different types of scenes, with different exposure settings, and with an emphasis on challenging lighting conditions.
 This is a camera I expect to be shooting with a lot, so I’ll try to add some more shots from time to time.

-All of these were originally shot in RAW and have been only lightly processed in Lightroom.
+All of these photos were originally shot in RAW and have been only lightly processed in Lightroom.
 I haven’t applied any of the optical corrections such as chromatic aberration, vignetting, or barrel distortion.

-Where to Find the Ricoh GR III
+Price & Availability of the Ricoh GR III

 Ricoh GR III Accessories & Replacement Parts